material-components/material-components-web-react/packages/text-field/README.md

-dense | Boolean | Enables dense variant. floatingLabelClassName | String | An optional class added to the floating label element fo the text field. fullWidth | Boolean | Enables fullWidth variant. helperText | String | Helper text that appears below the text field. helperTextAriaHidden | Boolean | Sets the helper text element's aria-hidden value. helperTextClassName | String | An optional class added to the helper text element. helperTextIsValidationMessage | Boolean | Treats the helper text as a validation message. helperTextPersistent | Boolean | Enables the helper text to always appear. helperTextRole | String | Sets the aria role value of the helper text element. label | String | Mandatory.
+dense | Boolean | Enables dense variant. floatingLabelClassName | String | An optional class added to the floating label element fo the text field. fullWidth | Boolean | Enables fullWidth variant. helperText | Element | Helper text that appears below the text field.
+Use the `<HelperText>` component that comes with this package. label | String | Mandatory.
 Label text that appears as the floating label or placeholder. leadingIcon | Element | An icon element that appears as the leading icon. lineRippleClassName | String | An optional class added to the line ripple element.